Dumindu-Kanchana/BackendJWTLogger/README.md

-# BackendJWTLogger
+# SleepyService
-simple http springboot app for logging a jwt which comes in the request header.
+simple http springboot app that can be used as a slow backend.

 To run the application,
 1. build the project